-7. Voltage Control
+7. VOLTS Control Knob

-In MIG (GMAW/FCAW) mode only, the voltage control knob is used to adjust the output voltage of the unit.
+In MIG (GMAW/FCAW) mode only, the VOLTS Control Knob is used to adjust the output voltage of the unit.
 The welding voltage is increased by turning the knob clockwise or decreased by turning the knob anti-clockwise.
 The optimum voltage level required will be dependent on the type of welding application.

-In Manual MIG Mode, the setup chart on the inside of the wire feed compartment door provides a brief summary of the required output settings for a basic range of MIG welding applications.
+In Manual MIG Mode, the setup chart included in the plant package can be attached to the Wirefeeder compartment door, or can be downloaded via the QR Code located on the inside of the Wirefeeder compartment door, www.Cigweld.com.au/WeldGuides, provides a brief summary of the required output settings for a basic range of MIG welding applications.